-I’ve been living and breathing Beauty and the Beast everything lately, because the movie is that good.
-So when I saw the Beauty and the Beast-inspired pie video on the Food Network’s Facebook page, it was love at first sight.
-However, I’m not especially crafty in the kitchen or anywhere, really.
+Yes, Pi Day celebrates the mathematicians out there.
+However, Pi Day for me equals pie day.
+When I saw the Beauty and the Beast inspired pie video on the Food Network’s Facebook page, it was love at first sight.
+However, I’m not especially crafty in the kitchen.
 So I needed a more basic way to make this pie.
 Thus I enlisted my husband’s help, because he’s artsy like that.
-Here are the Beauty and the Beast Pie hacks we used to get it done.
+Here’s how to make a Beauty and the Beast pie for Pi Day with some simple hacks.

 The Original Beauty and the Beast Pie

-First, take a look at the video at the original.
+First, take a look at the video at the original in the link below.

 Isn’t it gorgeous?

 I saw it, drooled, and dreamed of one day having a pie like that.
 Well then Pi Day came, school was cancelled, and I jokingly asked my husband to make me one.
 There was no way we had the time to make one as beautiful as the original, but we gave it our best shot and found some shortcuts.

 Beauty and the Beast Pie Hacks for Pi Day

 First, we didn’t bake our own pie.
 Since we had no idea how this was going to turn out, I just bought a pie from the grocery store.
 We bought a coconut custard pie, because it had a flat surface to work with.

 Second, we purchased clear piping gel from Michael’s.
 I read in the comments on the video that they used agar and added lemon and sugar.
 The clear piping gel has agar in it, so we called it good.